port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/terraform-cloud/terraform-cloud.md

 - Synchronization of Infrastructure Management: Automatically synchronize workspace, run and state version data from Terraform Cloud into Port for centralized tracking and management.
 - Monitoring Run Statuses: Keep track of run outcomes (success, failure, etc.) and durations, providing insights into the health and performance of your infrastructure management processes.
 - Identify drifts between your Terraform configuration and what's effectively deployed in your Cloud.

+## Terraform Enterprise (Self Hosted)

+Port supports both Terraform Cloud and Terraform Enterprise versions (self hosted).
+The following data model and use cases are common for both integrations.
+If installing Port exporter for Terraform Enterprise, you will be required to specify your Terraform 's host URL by passing the following parameter to the installer: `integration.config.appHost`

 ## Prerequisites